How to unblock a toilet: What to do if your toilet is not flushing

-Toilet blockages can be among the most stressful and unpleasant home maintenance problems to encounter – not just because of the unhygienic nature of the issue, but also because it’s a situation that usually needs to be addressed in a hurry, because no home can be without a working toilet for long.
+Toilet blockages are among the most stressful and unpleasant home maintenance issues.
+Not only are they unhygienic, but they also require quick action since no home can be without a working toilet for long.

 Image